 Cities are weird and they make weird decisions.
 There is some sort of common sense amnesia that takes hold when a group of three or more city leaders come together to discuss growth.
 Someone should do some science on this phenomena.
 It’s probably not good.

-I was on a call last week with a Downtown Manager in the Pacific Northwest to discuss some growth challenges her community is facing.
+I was on a call last week with a concerned community member in the Pacific Northwest to discuss some growth challenges her town is facing.
 It’s not a story that will shock you.
 People love the old downtown and the harbor it surrounds, they love the adjacent historic neighborhoods.
 The parts of the city that were built a long time ago are still everyone’s favorite.

 She went on to tell me that they are seeing a lot of people move out of larger regional cities and look to her town to make a new home.
 They like the quiet, the small town atmosphere, the quaint downtown district and the sense of community they expect to find.
 They fall in love with the old historic part of the city and buy a house in a new subdivision outside of town.